The UK asylum backlog: explained

 Oxford University’s Migration Observatory explains: “In theory, the government would attempt to remove them to that country or any other safe third country.
 In practice, if they could not be removed (for example, because no safe country was willing to take them back), they would eventually be admitted to the UK asylum system.”

 However the Illegal Migration Act 2023 set out further changes to the rules around inadmissibility.
-The relevant new provisions in this legislation set out that most asylum seekers who entered the UK irregularly on or after 20 July 2023 (for example, by small boat or in the back of a lorry), “must” have their application deemed inadmissible, meaning the Home Office would legally not be able to make a decision on their claim.
+The relevant provisions in this legislation set out that most asylum seekers who entered the UK irregularly on or after 20 July 2023 (for example, by small boat or in the back of a lorry), “must” have their application deemed inadmissible, meaning the Home Office would legally not be able to make a decision on their claim.

 The Act also placed a legal duty on the home secretary to remove these asylum seekers to a safe third country.